 In the new, more powerful Congress, Madison and Jefferson soon found themselves disagreeing with the Federalists on key issues dealing with federal debt and power.
 For example, the two men favored states’ rights and opposed Federalist leader Alexander Hamilton’s (c.1755-1804) proposal for a national bank, the Bank of the United States.
 In 1792, Jefferson and Madison founded the Democratic-Republican Party, which has been labeled America’s first opposition political party.
 Jefferson, Madison and James Monroe (1758-1831) were the only Democratic-Republicans ever to become U.S. presidents, as the party divided into competing factions in the 1820s.

 Madison also had a new development in his personal life: In 1794, after a brief courtship, the 43-year-old Madison married 26-year-old Dolley Payne Todd (1768-1849), an outgoing Quaker widow with one son.
 Dolley’s personality contrasted sharply with that of the quiet, reserved Madison.
 She loved entertaining and hosted many receptions and dinner parties during which Madison could meet other influential figures of his time.
-During the couple’s 41-year marriage, Dolley Madison and James Madison were reportedly were rarely apart
+During the couple’s 41-year marriage, Dolley Madison and James Madison were reportedly rarely apart.

 James Madison, Secretary of State: 1801-09